syncfusion-content/uwp-docs/uwp/sfchart/Watermark.md

 ## Adding text watermark

-You can add the text to chart background using the Content property of Watermark.
+You can add the text to chart background using the Content property of [`Watermark`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.SfChart~Watermark.html).

 The following code example explains how to set your custom text as Watermark.